Enforced Gaplessness from States with Exponentially Decaying Correlations: Acknowledgements

 \section{Acknowledgements}

-We would like to thank Tarun Grover, Sarang Gopalakrishnan, Tim Hsieh, David Huse, Vedika Khemani, Michael Levin, Zhu-Xi Luo, Ruochen Ma, Nandgopal Manoj, Lokeshwar Prasad, Shengqi Sang, Raman Sohal, Chong Wang, Haruki Watanabe, Ashvin Vishwanath, Cenke Xu, Yizhi You, and Guo-Yi Zhu for helpful conversations.
-We especially thank Pablo Sala for detailed comments on the manuscript and Tibor Rakovszky for pointing out subtleties regarding Glauber dynamics in higher dimensions, and the roughening transition in 3D.
+We would like to thank Tarun Grover, Sarang Gopalakrishnan, Tim Hsieh, David Huse, Vedika Khemani, Michael Levin, Zhu-Xi Luo, Ruochen Ma, Nandgopal Manoj, Lokeshwar Prasad, Shengqi Sang, Raman Sohal, Chong Wang, Ashvin Vishwanath, Cenke Xu, Yizhi You, and Guo-Yi Zhu for helpful conversations.
+We especially thank Haruki Watanabe for pointing out an error in App.~\ref{appendixvariational}, relating to the distinction between locally annihilating and frustration free Hamiltonians.
+We also thank Pablo Sala for detailed comments on the manuscript and Tibor Rakovszky for pointing out subtleties regarding Glauber dynamics in higher dimensions, and the roughening transition in 3D.
 R.S. acknowledges support from the U.S. Department of Energy, Office of Science, Office of Advanced Scientific Computing Research, Department of Energy Computational Science Graduate Fellowship under Award Number DESC0022158.
 C.Z. thanks the audience at the KITP 2024 conference on Correlated Gapless Quantum Matter for thought-provoking feedback, and Ben McDonough, Chao Yin, and Andrew Lucas for collaboration on related work~\cite{mcdonough2025}.
 C.Z. is supported by the Harvard Society of Fellows and the Simons Collaboration on Ultra Quantum Matter.
 C.v.K. was supported by a UKRI FLF through MR/Z000297/1 and MR/T040947/2.
 This work was performed in part at the Aspen Center for Physics, which is supported by National Science Foundation grant PHY-2210452 and a grant from the Alfred P. Sloan Foundation (G-2024-22395).
 DMRG simulations in the appendix were performed on the Harvard FASRC facility using the TeNPy Library \cite{Hauschild18}, which was inspired by a previous library \cite{Kjaell13}.

 \onecolumngrid